John Swift (footballer, born 1995): Chelsea

-Loan to Brentford

 On 1 October 2015, Swift joined Championship side Brentford on a loan which was later extended until the end of the 2015–16 season.
 He made his debut two days later as a second-half substitute for Toumani Diagouraga during a 2–0 defeat to Derby County.
 Deployed as a right winger, Swift replaced Konstantin Kerschbaumer in the starting lineup for the following match versus former side Rotherham United and scored his first goal for the Bees with the opener in a 3–0 win over Charlton Athletic on 24 October.
 He became a regular starter and scored the first brace of his career to send the Bees on the way to a 3–0 win over Wolverhampton Wanderers on 23 February 2016, subsequently being named in the Football League Team of Midweek.
 After overcoming an achilles injury suffered on international duty, he scored his seventh goal of the season in a 5–1 rout of Huddersfield Town on the final day.
 Swift made 28 appearances during the season and returned to Stamford Bridge.